Environment and biodiversity

 With increasing awareness of the impact of business activities on biodiversity, we have engaged further with peers and industry bodies to understand leading approaches to reinforce our biodiversity and broader environmental management.

 Woodside recognises that risk is inherent to our business and effectively managing risk is vital to delivering on company objectives, success and continued growth.
 Woodside is committed to managing our risks proactively and effectively.
 The objective of Woodside’s risk management system is to provide a consistent process for recognising and managing risks across the business.
-Achieving this objective requires risks to consider impacts across the key areas of exposure:

 Strong external partnerships with government and non-government organisations to collect and analyse environmental knowledge, underpins our approach to avoiding or minimising our environmental impacts.
 A key focus of the risk-based process undertaken for environmental impacts is defined under the relevant environmental legislation.
 This includes consideration of the key values of the environment, such as protected areas, threatened and migratory species, and a component of robust impact assessment is to evaluate activities against the relevant management plans for habitats and species.